TrellixVulnTeam/swahilipython_SCMU/Doc/faq/design.rst

   copying code would run into an infinite loop.

 - Allow lists as keys but tell the user not to modify them.
-This would allow a class of hard-to-track bugs in programs when you forgot or modified a list by accident.
+This would allow a kundi of hard-to-track bugs in programs when you forgot or modified a list by accident.
 It also invalidates an important invariant of dictionaries: every value in ``d.keys()`` is usable as a key of the dictionary.

 - Mark lists as read-only once they are used as a dictionary key.
 The problem is that it's not just the top-level object that could change its value; you could use a tuple containing a list as a key.
-Entering anything as a key into a dictionary would require marking all objects reachable from there as read-only -- and again, self-referential objects could cause an infinite loop.
+Entering anything as a key into a dictionary would require marking all objects reachable kutoka there as read-only -- and again, self-referential objects could cause an infinite loop.

 There is a trick to get around this if you need to, but use it at your own risk:
-You can wrap a mutable structure inside a class instance which has both a :meth:`__eq__` and a :meth:`__hash__` method.
+You can wrap a mutable structure inside a kundi instance which has both a :meth:`__eq__` and a :meth:`__hash__` method.
 You must then make sure that the hash value for all such wrapper objects that reside in a dictionary (or other hash based structure), remain fixed while the object is in the dictionary (or other structure). ::

-   class ListWrapper:
+   kundi ListWrapper:
        def __init__(self, the_list):
            self.the_list = the_list